 Acquisition in 2005

-Verisity, Ltd. specializes in verification process automation solutions, offering technologies and software products that streamline the verification of electronic systems and complex integrated circuits.
-Serving the communications, computing, and consumer electronics markets, Verisity's proprietary tools help identify design flaws efficiently.
-This automation allows clients to enhance product quality, shorten time-to-market, and lower overall development costs, making it a vital resource for companies in high-growth segments of the electronics industry.
+Verisity, Ltd. specializes in verification process automation solutions, offering proprietary technologies and software products designed to verify the designs of electronic systems and complex integrated circuits.
+Its offerings cater to high-growth segments within the communications, computing, and consumer electronics markets.
+By automating the detection of design flaws, Verisity enables its clients to enhance product quality, expedite time-to-market, and lower overall development costs.

 Series C in 2004

-Inphi Corporation specializes in high-speed analog and mixed-signal semiconductor solutions for the communications, data center, and computing markets in the United States.
-The company develops products that enhance data processing capabilities by performing functions such as amplifying, encoding, multiplexing, and buffering data and clock signals at speeds up to 100 Gbps.
-These solutions are critical for various applications, including servers, routers, switches, and storage systems, as well as military radar systems and test equipment that require the capture and processing of high-speed signals.
-Inphi's product offerings include clock and data recovery modules, demultiplexers, differential amplifiers, and serializers, among others.
-The company sells its products directly to original equipment manufacturers and also works with module manufacturers and original design manufacturers to reach its customers.
+Inphi Corporation is a provider of high-speed analog and mixed-signal semiconductor solutions, primarily serving the communications, data center, and computing markets in the United States.
+The company specializes in products that enhance data transmission capabilities, including amplifiers, encoders, multiplexers, and clock recovery devices, operating at speeds up to 100 Gbps.
+These solutions are integral to the functionality of servers, routers, switches, and storage systems, addressing bandwidth bottlenecks and optimizing throughput while minimizing latency.
+Inphi collaborates with system vendors to create proprietary simulation models that predict performance prior to semiconductor fabrication.
+The company's extensive product line also supports applications in test and measurement equipment and military radar systems.
+Inphi sells its products directly to original equipment manufacturers and indirectly through module manufacturers and original design manufacturers.
 Founded in 2000 and based in Sunnyvale, California, Inphi was previously known as TCom Communications, Inc. before rebranding in 2001.

 Sequoia Communications